KordingLab/awesome-computational-primatology/README.md

 # Awesome Computational Primatology
-List of projects, model applications, and datasets at the intersection of deep learning and (non-human) primatology (and occasionally other animals).
+This repository and website contains the corpus of projects, model applications, and datasets at the intersection of deep learning and (non-human) primatology (and occasionally other animals).
+This does not include papers in which these tools were used for biomedical research.

 TODOS
 - [ ] Update list